Symoh-42/Symoh-42/README.md

 # Hi there 👋, I'm Simeon Mwangi

 ## 🚀 About Me
 Highly passionate about Software Development & Programming in general.
-I am a Full Stack Web Developer with a strong focus on Frontend and Backend Development.
+I am a Full Stack Web Developer with a strong focus on Frontend and Backend Development, Also a Mobile Developer with ReactNative.
 For the past three years, I have worked with multiple clients on various project-based work.
 Currently, I am working with Greenbear IT as a Web Developer.

 <!--## 👨‍💻 Projects
 All of my projects are available at [fahimanzam.netlify.app](https://fahimanzam.netlify.app) -->